awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/tumbling-window-concepts.md

 # Tumbling Windows \(Aggregations Using GROUP BY\)<a name="tumbling-window-concepts"></a>

 When a windowed query processes each window in a non\-overlapping manner, the window is referred to as a *tumbling window*\.
-In this case, each record on an in\-application stream belongs to a specific window, and it's processed only once \(when the query processes the window to which the record belongs\)\.
+In this case, each record on an in\-application stream belongs to a specific window\.
+It is processed only once \(when the query processes the window to which the record belongs\)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/window-tumbling-20.png)